 That said, the Loyak is very well constructed, with stitched and glued soles, clean lines, and noticeably high-quality craft.
 The rubber outsole wraps around the entire shoe, providing somewhat of a bumper to guard against punctures or abrasion.

 While these probably wouldn't last more than a day or two canyoneering in super abrasive slots, they just aren't designed for ultra-abrasive environments.
 In a kayak, packraft, or raft, they will hold up fine.
-With excellent drainage, they are resistant to moisture damage, and the snug fit does well at keeping out sand and debris that can abrade a shoe from the inside.
+They are resistant to moisture damage with excellent drainage, and the snug fit does well at keeping out sand and debris that can abrade a shoe from the inside.

 — Dan Scott